Top 6 Data Loss Causes and Top 10 Preventions

 How to Prevent Data Loss with Preventative Action

 Here are the top 10 steps you can take now to prevent data loss later:

 - Keep your computer clean and dust-free

 - If your PC gets hot, take it apart and clean it

-- Save and backup your files regularly, to multiple locations
+- Save and backup your files regularly, to multiple locations with encryption

 - Create an image backup BEFORE the first signs of hard drive failure